Higher domain authority will result in better rankings for all your pages.

 3. Can Google penalties hurt my domain authority?

-Yes.
-When it comes to having a high domain authority, Google penalties are very important.
+Yes, Google penalties are very important.
 There are two types of Google penalties.

 - Algorithmic penalty – This happens automatically when Google makes changes to its algorithm.